Coletterbox/RabbitProject/sprintLog.md

 #### Scrum master: Phil
 #### Sprint review:
 * What has been done?
-  * Fixed logic issues in the non Object Version (A, J, P)
+  * Fixed logic issues in the non-object version.
+(Alonso, James, Philip)
-  * Added a log system into the Non Object Version to track stages of the program (A, J, P)
+  * Added a log system into the non-object version to track stages of the program.
+(Alonso, James, Philip)
-  * The Object Version is completed with all testing <gets stuck with heap memory issue> (S, L)
+  * The object version is completed with all testing (gets stuck with heap memory issue).
+(Sebastian, Lubnah)
-  * Fix Tolga Git Issue (C, T, P)
+  * Fix Tolga's Git issue.
+(Colette, Tolga, Philip)
-  * User Entry Passed all tests
+  * User entry passed all tests.
-  * Display now shows when Simulator is done
+  * Display now shows when simulator is done.
-  * Large update to GitGuide including FAQ for common issues (C)
+  * Large update to Git guide including FAQ for common issues.
+(Colette)
 #### Sprint retrospective:
 * What went well?
-  * Now know limitations of Object version of bunny breeding
+  * We now know limitations of object version of bunny breeding.
-  * Troubleshooting with Git is improving
+  * Troubleshooting with Git is improving.
-  * Less time spent with people looking at other peoples code
+  * Less time spent with people looking at other people's code.
 * What did not go as well?
-  * Not enough Time to complete all Tests
+  * Not enough time to complete all tests.
-  * Cannot win a fight against the heap limit
+  * Cannot win a fight against the heap limit.
 * What could be done differently?
-  * Read the GitGuide to find soloutions more effectivly
+  * Read the Git guide to find solutions more effectively.
-  * Make sure an assigned task has the needed I/O in the program to be worked on
+  * Make sure an assigned task has the needed I/O in the program to be worked on.

    ----